Asian PaCIVICS

 ABOUT THE PROGRAM

-Artists will receive a six-month mentorship program that covers songwriting, creating social change with art, and career development.
-Throughout the season, they’ll be hearing from nationally-recognized producers and industry professionals as well as community leaders.
+Asian PaCIVICS is an artist-accelerator program that uses music to help drive civic engagement and social impact.
+Artists financial support and a mentorship program that covers songwriting, creating social change with art, and career development.
+Throughout the season, they connect with and learn from music industry professionals as well as community leaders.

 What we’re looking for